4BangerKovaaks/kovaaks-playlist-compendium/README.md

 [**SOCIALS + WRITE ON MY DISCORD, TO ME TO SUGGEST YOUR OWN PLAYLISTS**](https://linktr.ee/4bangerkovaaks)

 Compendium / Collection of playlists for KovaaK's.
-Their the ones I foudn worthwhile and once I've created for specific games or specific issues you might have or encounter.
+Their the ones I found worthwhile and once I've created for specific games or specific issues you might have or encounter.

 This compendium is ONLY for playlists that I consider worthwhile & not an overall compendium of random kovaaks playlists I've found.